equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

         Necessary preparations to this file include:

-        1. insert ``INCLUDE`` statements to include the various uncertainty parameters in use at the right place in the datafile.
+        1. Insert ``INCLUDE`` statements to include the various uncertainty parameters in use at the right place in the datafile.

-        2. make sure that the include files used in the datafiles can be correctly resolved from the runpath location.
+        2. Make sure that the include files used in the datafiles can be correctly resolved from the runpath location.

         3. See the ``DATA_KW`` keyword which can be used to utilize more template